 Promotional flyers are utilised on site, within a specially created leaflet 'home', and on the social media platforms mainly to promote events.
 We believe that these are still a valuable component of our marketing efforts and will continue to use them as and when appropriate.
-Through the utilisation of the Holt Country Park (service) Facebook page we were able to attract good numbers to our events in 2022, clearly outlining the benefit of the joined up approach.
-We will continue in this way going forward, regularly reviewing for effectiveness.
+Through the utilisation of the Holt Country Park (service) Facebook page, alongside the on-site flyers and posters, we were able to attract good coverage of our event at Easter